 Unfortunately, if you want to move away from these models you will have to wait for your vendor to evolve its product.
 This is an important limitation in terms of flexibility, a question to ask yourself if your business model is not based on the traditional models.

 Aware of the structural limits of the off-the-shelf CDPs we have just mentioned, many CIOs are choosing to build a custom CDP, adapted to their needs, which is a real industry trend.

 This approach has the following advantages:

 - Off-the-shelf CDPs limit the number of use cases simply because there are as many as there are business realities: the possibilities are almost unlimited.
 This option allows you to focus only on the use cases that matter to you, and develop new ones as you grow.

 Of course, this is not a miracle solution.
-Building your own Customer Data Platform requires resources, skills and time that few organisations have.
+Building your own Customer Data Platform requires resources, skills, and time that few organizations have.
 It takes a minimum of 2 to 4 months to build an in-house CDP, and this is done by employing an army of data engineers.

 Ultimately, building an in-house CDP is a solution only considered by large companies that are mature in terms of customer data exploitation.

 #3 The hybrid approach: making your cloud data warehouse your operational base